-4 Ingredient Vegan Peach Ice Cream
+Vegan Peach Ice Cream (4-Ingredients)

 If you’re looking for a healthy and delicious dairy-free frozen dessert, you’ll love this Vegan Peach Ice Cream recipe.
-You only need four ingredients.
+You only need four simple ingredients.
 Make this recipe even if you don’t have an ice cream maker!

 Now, of course, we are so lucky that we can buy frozen fruit all year round, so we don’t have to wait just for summer for these wonderful fruits.
 But, again, there is just something special about a fresh, ripe stone fruit that literally drips down your arm as you eat it.

-Getting back to this recipe, you can make homemade peach ice cream in just a few steps (be sure to check out my post on how to make homemade ice cream without a machine if that applies to you).
+- You can make homemade peach ice cream in just a few steps (be sure to check out my post on how to make homemade ice cream without a machine if that applies to you).

 As always, please do see the recipe card at the end of this post for the exact ingredients and measurements.